stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 This pipline has hard-coded references to Jenkins configuration which must exist prior to the first build:

 * Credentials
-    * dockerhub-jenkins-account: permission to pull from private repos
+    * `dockerhub-jenkins-account`: permission to pull from private repos
-    * github-jenkins-account: permission to pull from private repos during build
+    * `github-jenkins-account`: permission to pull from private repos during build
-    * nexus-jenkins-account: permission to push/pull from our private Nexus
+    * `nexus-jenkins-account`: permission to push/pull from our private Nexus
 * Environment variables:
-    * TARGET_ENV: identifies what part of the pipeline to execute, target environment.
+    * `TARGET_ENV`: identifies what part of the pipeline to execute, target environment.
 One of `dev`, `pre-prod`, or `prod`.
-    * K8S_CLUSTER_TYPE: allows us to configure our projects to deploy to minikube, a standard k8s cluster, or something else.
+    * `K8S_CLUSTER_TYPE`: allows us to configure our projects to deploy to minikube, a standard k8s cluster, or something else.

 Since the Docker and GitHub repos we'll be using are public, you can use your own creds for Docker/GitHub.